 See the stunning wildlife and beautiful landscapes, learn about the rich history and culture of the area and talk to the people for whom this is their lives.

-An experience I thoroughly suggest everyone has at least once in their lifetime, you get to tick it off without even making a detour.
-Now that's a win if ever I saw one.
+An experience we thoroughly suggest everyone has at least once in their lifetime, you get to tick it off without even making a detour.
+Now that's a win if ever we saw one.

-Within 50 minutes from the city is an incredible number of sights and attractions to see.
+Within 50 minutes of the city, there is an incredible number of sights and attractions to see.